mpv-player/mpv/DOCS/man/en/mpv.rst

 | file2.mkv | --a --b --c             |
 +-----------+-------------------------+

-Also, if any option is changed at runtime (via slave commands), they aren't reset when a new file is played.
+Also, if any option is changed at runtime (via input commands), they aren't reset when a new file is played.

 Sometimes, it's useful to change options per-file.
 This can be achieved by